How to Auto-Resize Excel Columns and Rows with VBA Macros (Copy-Paste Ready)

 Columns "B~E" have been made wider, making the entered data easier to read.

-On the other hand, rows "F" and "G" were too wide and the space wasted wasted, so they have been adjusted to a more appropriate size.
+On the other hand, columns "F" and "G" were too wide with wasted space, so they have been adjusted to a more appropriate size.

 Auto-adjust row height